Benjamin Petit: Death

-Father Petit and Abraham Burnett (Nan-wesh-mah), a Potawatomi friend, began the return to Indiana on January 2, 1839.
+Father Petit and Abram Burnett (Nan-wesh-mah), a Potawatomi friend, began the return to Indiana on January 2, 1839.
 After 150 miles of travel on horseback, Father Petit became too ill to continue the ride, and took a stage to Jefferson City, Missouri.
-Still too weak to ride a horse, Father Petit traveled east in an open wagon in the rain and over bad roads to reach the Jesuit seminary, which became Saint Louis University on January 15, 1839.
+Still too weak to ride a horse, Father Petit traveled east in an open wagon in the rain and over bad roads to reach the Jesuit seminary on January 15, 1839.
 He arrived exhausted from his strenuous journey and weakened by successive attacks of fever, with many running sores on his body.

 Father Petit hoped to recover at St. Louis and return to Indiana, but his condition worsened on February 6.
 He died at the Jesuit seminary at 9th and Washington Streets in St. Louis on February 10, 1839, at the age of 27 years, 10 months.
 A mass was held for him in the seminary's chapel on February 12.
 Upon receipt of the news of Father Petit's death, Bishop Bruté celebrated a solemn requiem in the St. Francis Xavier Cathedral at Vincennes on February 18, 1839, and delivered a touching eulogy on his favorite missionary, who was known as the "Seraphic Benjamin Petit".

 Father Petit was initially buried in the old cemetery at 7th Street and St. Charles Avenue in St. Louis.
-In 1857 Rev. Edward Sorin, C.S.C. brought Father Petit's remains to St. Mary's Lake in Indiana, where he was reinterred in Father Stephen Badin's log chapel, the site of the present-day University of Notre Dame.
+In 1857 Rev. Edward Sorin, C.S.C. brought Father Petit's remains to St. Mary's Lake in Indiana, where he was reinterred in Father Stephen Badin's log chapel, on the site of the present-day University of Notre Dame.

 Legacy and honors

 Father Petit's remains rest in a place of honor under the Log Chapel at the University of Notre Dame.
-Because of his devoted service to the Potawatomi, Father Petit is remembered by the Catholic Church as a martyr of charity.
+Because of his devoted service to the Potawatomi, Father Petit is remembered by Notre Dame University as a martyr of charity.

 A Potawatomi Trail of Death marker in honor of Father Petit was placed at St. Philippine Duchesne Park, the former site of the Potawatomi's Sugar Creek Mission in Linn County, Kansas.
 The marker includes boulders from Kansas and Missouri and a Trail of Death route map.
 The memorial was dedicated on Sunday, September 28, 2003.

 Father Petit's chalice, which accompanied him on the Trail of Death from Twin Lakes to Kansas, was returned to Bishop Bruté after Father Petit's death.
 The chalice is displayed at the St. Francis Xavier Cathedral in Vincennes, Indiana.